GenaGrig/genstar-fitness/README.md

 --- | --- |
 ![Desktop Membership Page image](/media/screenshots/desktop/membership-page-desktop.png) | ![Mobile Membership Page image ](/media/screenshots/mobile/membership-page-mobile-res.jpg) |

 Membership page has information about different membership types and which preferences each type gives.
 There are three types of membership, such as Standart, Student and All Inclusive, each with its own benefits.
 The button "Buy membership" shold link to checkout page, but for now it is disabled, as payment option is not neccessary in this project.
-As a future option, membership role will affect booking opportunities, as some membership roles contains exclusive offers.
+* As a future option, membership role will affect booking opportunities, as some membership roles contains exclusive offers
+* As a future change, workouts can book only fitness club members (now it can do everyone, who has an active account) or those who have free pass or onetime payment

 ### Workouts page
 Desktop | Mobile |